 Selected Musical Scores

 Editor, “The Music of March.”
-Collection of songs from John Lewis’ March trilogy arranged for carillon.
-American Carillon Music Editions, forthcoming.
+Collection of songs from John Lewis’ March trilogy arranged for carillon, illustrated by Nate Powell.
+American Carillon Music Editions (2019).

 “Three Preludes by Clara Schumann,” arranged for carillon.
 American Carillon Music Editions (2019).